Send a Little Love My Way

 "Send a Little Love My Way" is a song written by Henry Mancini and Hal David and performed by Anne Murray.
-The song reached #6 on the Canadian Adult Contemporary chart and #10 on both the Canadian country chart the U.S. Adult Contemporary chart in 1973.
+The song reached #6 on the Canadian Adult Contemporary chart and #10 on both the Canadian country chart and the U.S. Adult Contemporary chart in 1973.
 The song appeared on her 1974 album, Love Song.
 The song was produced by Brian Ahern.

 In 1973 the song was nominated for a Golden Globe Award for Best Original Song.
 The song was featured in Oklahoma Crude.